Marína Paulínyová

 Marína Paulínyová (Marína Pauliny; 28 March 1897 – 5 October 1945) was a Slovak-American diplomat, journalist, humanitarian and translator.
 She served as a deputy director of the Czechoslovak Red Cross.

 Early life

-Paulínyová was born in Slovenské Pravno in a Lutheran family.
+Paulínyová was born in Slovenské Pravno to a Lutheran family.
 When she was eight years old, the family emigrated to the United States for economic reasons.
 The family settled in Stamford, Connecticut.
-Although the family originally planned to return to Slovakia, they eventually stayed mainly due to the sudden death of Paulínyová's father.
+Although the family originally planned to return to Slovakia, they stayed mainly due to the sudden death of Paulínyová's father.

-Already as a teenager, Paulínyová was active in helping Slovak immigrant workers find employment in America.
+As a teenager, Paulínyová was active in helping Slovak immigrant workers find employment in America.
 After the independence of Czechoslovakia, she started working at the country's consulate in the US.